vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

 great [interview of her on Audible](https://www.audible.com/pd/96-Interview-With-Kfangurl-of-The-Fangirl-Verdict-Podcast/B08W8NPDJX) that goes in some detail on how she got started in this space.
-Remarkably, until the COVID-19 pandeemic, this was just a side thing for her that made her very little money; she had a full-time job.
+Remarkably, until the COVID-19 pandemic, this was just a side hobby for her that made her very little money; she had a full-time job.
 When the COVID-19 pandemic led to reduced work, she started thinking more about switching focus to the blog, and that meant looking for ways to monetize it.